carolinezaguiar/SISOP2-T3/readme.txt

 2 - Enter in a chat room: 	/j <room_number>
 3 - Get back to the lobby: /l
 4 - Leave the chat: 			/q
-5 - To write a mesage: just type it
+5 - To write a message: just type it